 From Daniel Burnham to Frank Lloyd Wright to Frank Gehry, Chicago has been progressive and innovative since it was burned to the ground back in 1871, creating that blank slate and canvas for something well-planned and truly amazing.

 Recently, I was fortunate enough to be invited by the CAF to take their wonderful and informative Chicago River Cruise aboard Chicago’s First Lady.
 I had taken the river cruise years earlier and had frequently recommended it to others.
 It’s fun to be on the river and also cool to learn more about the buildings that surround us everyday.

 Expert volunteer tour guides—called docents—interpret more than 50 buildings along the Chicago River, revealing how the city grew from a small back-country outpost into one of the world’s most important crossroads in less than 100 years.

-For more info or to sign up for the CAF River Cruise, click here.
+For more info or to sign up for the Architecture River Cruise, click here.